-1 it, the woman -- the person that contacted me lived in one 2 of those houses and, what do you call it, told me that 3 there was more to the story, more people responsible for 4 the death of Roberta.

-5 And, you know, years later -- you know, Roberta was murdered July 31st; right?
+1 it, the woman -- the person that contacted me lived in one of those houses and, what do you call it, told me that 2 there was more to the story, more people responsible for 3 the death of Roberta.
+4 And, you know, years later -- you know, 5 Roberta was murdered July 31st; right?
 Thirtieth, 2011.
-6 So, that's, like, six years ago, and four years after the 7 8 death of my cousin, they're coming forward now.
-So, it's continuous.
-And, I gave them, the individual, the platform 9 to continuously inbox me, you know, with information, you 10 11 know?
-And, because the person, you know, felt that they were sharing a little too much, backed off.
-They backed 12 off due to their own safety.
-13

-14 So, one of the things, you know -- you know, one of the things moving forward with Roberta's case and 15 this document, this document didn't come to my family.
-You 16 know, a lot of documents didn't make it to my family.
-17 Those documents within the court process have never came, 18 you know, to the hands of my aunt.
-You know, one of the 19 things prior before my aunt departed to the spirit world 20 was she held the coroner's report to her heart.
-21 was a clear laceration to Roberta, stating that there's a 1 2 seatbelt.
-I don't know how they came up with this information that it was a seatbelt that decapitated my 3 cousin, Roberta.
-That's bullshit, I feel, because in our 4 5 jurisdiction, in our neighbouring community where her body was taken, her body sat there for hours and hours and 6 collected -- was starting to collect maggots.
-Her body sat 7 8 in the scorching heat that day for hours, you know, not being covered in the investigation.
-9
+6 So, that's, like, six years ago, and four years after the 7 death of my cousin, they're coming forward now.
+So, it's 8 9 continuous.
+And, I gave them, the individual, the platform to continuously inbox me, you know, with information, you 10 know?
+And, because the person, you know, felt that they 11 were sharing a little too much, backed off.
+They backed 12 13 off due to their own safety.
+So, one of the things, you know -- you know, 14 15 one of the things moving forward with Roberta's case and this document, this document didn't come to my family.
+You 16 17 know, a lot of documents didn't make it to my family.
+18 Those documents within the court process have never came, you know, to the hands of my aunt.
+You know, one of the 19 things prior before my aunt departed to the spirit world 20 21 was she held the coroner's report to her heart.
+It was -- the coroner's report that we got 22 didn't make no sense to my auntie nor my family because, 23 24 again, it was just, you know, rushed through the justice system so fast, so fast.
+This coroner report says that it 25 was a clear laceration to Roberta, stating that there's a seatbelt.
+I don't know how they came up with this information that it was a seatbelt that decapitated my cousin, Roberta.
+That's bullshit, I feel, because in our jurisdiction, in our neighbouring community where her body was taken, her body sat there for hours and hours and collected -- was starting to collect maggots.
+Her body sat in the scorching heat that day for hours, you know, not being covered in the investigation.